Smoking really is a “habit”. At work over the course of a 9 hour work day I smoke 4 cigarettes. Yet at home I am pretty much a chain smoker.

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 my other half, richard’s been smoking since he was 12 and have been trying to quit since the past 8 years. he’s tried gum/patches before too and it actually is far worse than smoking as the nicotine intake is non-stop straight into your blood stream as compared to taking your puffs. he’s also tried zyban which was the worst because it made him really manic depressive. then he just tried going cold turkey, which was better because he lasted longer without nicotine in his system than the other 2 methods.
 I suppose, its a matter of not giving up trying to quit – because each time you try, it’s a different experience and you learn something new – on how to cope without nicotine when you are faced with stress emotionally, physically or mentally.
-It’s like learning a new life skill because you’ve been dependent on the cigarettes before, and now you are learning to be independent of it. keep trying :)posted over 1 year ago
+It’s like learning a new life skill because you’ve been dependent on the cigarettes before, and now you are learning to be independent of it. keep trying :)posted almost 2 years ago